 For newly built properties an additional form for ‘Living Permission’ is required before the deeds (TAPU) can be issued.
 The Building Company will apply for this and it is quite normal for an interim deed to be issued until the Living Permission is received.
 An interim deed will show ownership of the land only as until the Local Government office has granted living permission the property can not be shown.
 Once living permission has been obtained a final deed will be issued showing the Property.

 It is a legal requirement that a translator must be present at the Notary & TAPU (Deeds) offices, as all the points of sale must be understood by the buyer and the seller alike before the transaction can be completed.
 Once the transaction is finalised, you will receive a TAPU (title deeds) in your name.
 All these details are also kept on file at the Land Registry Office.

-Tax Numbers - Your tax number will be used for opening a bank account, paying property taxes when purchasing your property and for taxes due on an annual basis.
+Tax Numbers - In order to own in Turkey a Turkish Tax number is required which we obtain on-line from the Tax Office.
+Your tax number will be used for opening a bank account, paying property taxes when purchasing your property and for taxes due on an annual basis.
 Council charges also require you to have a tax number.
-We or your lawyer will assist you in this process, which is very straightforward and entails a visit to the local tax authority office for completion of tax number request form.
-You will need to bring your passport and a photocopy of the picture page of your passport with you.
+We or your lawyer will assist you in this process of obtaining your tax numbers, which is very straightforward.

 When transferring funds to purchase a property, funds should be identified as being for the purchase of a property and always transfer funds in GBP Sterling.
 Similarly if you sell your property in Turkey the law allows you to transfer the proceeds of the sale out of the country.